villepreux/eleventy-base-blog/content/index.md

 	margin-left: -1.5rem;
 }
 ```
-Additionally, for the "Sara's Test" CSS, I've added a little light/dark/auto mode switcher.
+Additionally, for themes that use `color-scheme`, I've added a little built in light/dark/auto mode switcher in the top bar.
 You can enable this for your own theme, by also including the following in your CSS:
 ```css
 /* Enable light/dark/auto mode switcher
    if the theme uses color-scheme */